 This easy homemade teriyaki sauce is the perfect combo of salty and sweet - and such a handy sauce to have on hand.
 Toss with any number of weeknight meals -- chicken, pork, salmon, you name it.

-I think it's definitely something about the bold salty and sweet combo that's unmistakeable.
+I think there's definitely something about the bold salty and sweet combo that's unmistakeable in this easy teriyaki sauce.
 We used to buy our favorite teriyaki sauce until we looked at the bottle and realized sugar was the second ingredient...and that was the "healthier" version of what's available.
-I'm no foe of sugar by any means (I just scared down a sleeve of Thin Mints...myself), but I really do believe that whenever possible sugar should stay out of your actual meals.
-Enter this SIMPLE and SO STINKIN' EASY homemade teriyaki sauce.
+I'm no foe of sugar by any means (I just scarfed down a sleeve of Thin Mints...myself), but I really do believe that whenever possible sugar should stay out of your actual meals.

 The Origins of Teriyaki Sauce